Fire and rescue services

 The official currency of Uruguay is the Peso (UYU).

-Some locations also accept payment in US Dollars (USD) and Argentine Peso.
-A number of ATMs also dispense USD.
+Some locations also accept payment in US Dollars (USD).
+Several ATMs dispense USD.
+Electronic payment methods are used widely in Uruguay.

 Sometimes there are disruptions to local transport services.
 Be prepared to change your plans.